Vermin Supreme: Political positions

 Supreme generally runs for office as a satirical candidate, making proposals that are considered outlandish or unrealistic and communicating in an unorthodox way in order to mock politicians and the political system.
 His eccentric attire includes multiple ties and a boot on his head, and he sometimes carries a giant toothbrush.
 He has created attention by giving interviews to reporters and crashing campaign events for major candidates.
-Some of the main themes of Vermin Supreme's campaigns are instituting a mandatory tooth brushing law, giving every American a free pony, using zombies for renewable energy, zombie apocalypse awareness, and time travel research.
+Some of the main themes of Supreme's campaigns are instituting a mandatory tooth brushing law, giving every American a free pony, using zombies for renewable energy, zombie apocalypse awareness, and time travel research.
 He largely avoided discussing major political issues until his 2020 presidential campaign, which was more serious.
 Supreme has run variously as a Republican, a Democrat, and a Libertarian.

 Supreme discussed his political views in a 2008 promotional video.
-He said he was registered as a Republican at that time, but that he leaned toward anarchism and was influenced by the Situationist International, dadaism and discordianism.
+He said he was registered as a Republican at that time, but that he leaned toward anarchism and was influenced by the Situationist International, dadaism, and discordianism.
 He asserted that libertarians "are just about abolishing the government and letting shit fall where it may", which he called a mistake, though he later said that assertion was based on a "prejudice" for "lack of knowing."
 He asserted that Republicans want to nullify the government, but "offer no alternative to helping people other than charity."
-Supreme's vision of anarchism holds no need for government, but depends on citizens to take responsibility for themselves and for others, citing "mutual aid and support and care to our fellow citizens" as key elements.
-To that end, Supreme called for a gradual dismantling of the government, while citizens take up the slack.
+Supreme's vision of anarchism holds no need for government and depends on citizens to take responsibility for themselves and for others, citing "mutual aid and support and care to our fellow citizens" as key elements.
+To that end, Supreme has called for a gradual dismantling of the government, while citizens take up the slack.
 He asserted that Americans no longer know how to be citizens, placing some of the blame on schools that teach in a "very twisted and jingoistic fashion".

-In the video, Supreme discussed his presidential campaign.
-He describes his "joke humor" campaign as a response to the lies people are fed by the media and by the government.
+Discussing his presidential campaign in the video, Supreme describes his "joke humor" campaign as a response to the lies people are fed by the media and by the government.

-In an interview with the New Hampshire in 2018, Supreme labelled his political beliefs as "social anarchist" and opined that Peter Kropotkin "was a great anarchist thinker and writer".
+In an interview with New Hampshire magazine in 2018, Supreme labeled his political beliefs as "social anarchist" and opined that Peter Kropotkin "was a great anarchist thinker and writer".